CodeMouse92/branch-detective/README.md

 If a commit is present in source, but not in destination, that commit is considered "missing".

+If you don't specify the source, the current branch will be used, and if you don't specify the destination, the local copy of the default branch (e.g. `main`) will be used.
+Thus, `branch-detective` without any arguments will display the commits present in the current branch, but absent from `main`.

-To keep things simple, Branch Detective will not tell you about commits present in the desintation branch, but not in the source branch.
+To keep things simple, Branch Detective will not tell you about commits present in the destination branch, but not in the source branch.
 To see these, rerun Branch Detective with the branches swapped.

 ## Search by Message or SHA